appassionate/respool/README.md

 ## resource supporting

 - ipProxyPool: IP proxy
-- openaiKeyPool: openai api key like ChatGPT
+- openaiKeyPool: openai api key for openai sdk or langchain using.

 ## more feature